DanielaHz/DanielaHz/README.md

   <tr>
     <td>
   <pre>🎨 I’m passionate about developing tools that apply computer graphics concepts in any industry!</pre>
-  <pre>🔭 I graduated with Merit from the MSc in Computer Animation and Visual Effects at Bournemouth University in the UK</pre>
+  <pre>🔭 I graduated with Merit from the MSc in Computer Animation and Visual Effects at Bournemouth University</pre>
   <pre>🌱 I maintain a personal website: graphicsjournal.com</pre>
   <pre>✨ My personal phrase is: I want to touch my limits, not imagine them</pre>
   <pre>❤️ Currently super interested in Robotics simulation and LLM's integration</pre>